benwiggy/QuartzFilters/README.md

 ### Better Reduce File Size ###
 These filters will compress PDF files, if possible, without too much lossage.

-### Lab Transform Filters ###
+### Create your own Filters ###
-These filters use the Lab Color Profiles bundled with MacOS to perform various colour transformations.
+You can create you own filters using any ICC profiles you may have.
+(Adobe applications include profiles for various colour axes -- Green-Red, Gold-Blue, Turquoise-Sepia, etc).
+Set an Intermediate Transform with the Profile paramater, then choose your profile.

 ## Quartz Filter Documentation
 Apple's documentation on working with Quartz Filters is minimal.
 Here are a few notes that I've discovered: